com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 The courses on "web development", "Javascript", "D3.js" and "interactive" were useful to build this visualization.
 The future "graph" course could also be useful.

-_*For the moment this visualization is being debugged, so it is not provided in the skeleton of the site but will be present in the final product.
-In addition, the case of images is particularly complex so it is not part of the minimum product and remains an option for the future.*_
+_For the moment this visualization is being debugged, so it is not provided in the skeleton of the site but will be present in the final product.
+In addition, the case of images is particularly complex so it is not part of the minimum product and remains an option for the future.
+For information, the first versions of the html/css/js files are provided in the "tab1_network" folder._

 #### Tab 2: World map visualisation
 The second visualization will be a map of the world.
 The map will contain colored moving circles and fixed points.